Lifting free divisors: Examples of group actions

 When $n=4$, the case of ``binary quartics'', then

 $g=0$, $\dim(S)=2$, and the generating invariants are

-The map $\varphi=(f_1,f_2)$ is smooth off a set of codimension $2$, so by Proposition \ref{prop:coregulart1cm}, the module $T^1_{X/S}$ is Cohen-Macaulay of codimension $2$.
+The map $\varphi=(f_1,f_2)$ is smooth off a set of codimension $2$, so by Proposition \ref{prop:coregulart1cm}, the module $T^1_{X/S}$ is Cohen--Macaulay of codimension $2$.
+(As expected by Proposition \ref{prop:numericalcriterion}, $\dim(X)=5=\deg(f_1)+\deg(f_2)$.)
 The liftable vector fields are $\Der_S(-\log (s_1^3-27s_2^2))$.
 Since all reduced plane curve singularities are free divisors, by Theorem \ref{mthm} any reduced plane curve containing $s_1^3-27s_2^2$ as a component lifts through this group action to a free divisor in $\Sym^4(V)\cong \CC^5$.

 \end{example}

 \begin{example} Let $V$ be the standard representation of $G=\SL(3,\CC)$.
 Then $X=\Sym^3(V)\cong \CC^{10}$, the space of ``ternary cubics'', has finite generic isotropy subgroup, $S=X\slashslash G$ has dimension $2$, and the invariants $g_S$, $g_T$ have degree 4 and 6 (e.g., \cite[4.4.7, 4.5.3]{sturmfels}).